 Generally, we do not use capital letters for animals.

-Sometimes, what would be expected to be а common noun may be part of the name, in which case, we must capitalize all words.
+Sometimes а common noun may be part of the name.
+In such cases, we capitalize all words.

 For example, Felix the Cat.